Rhys Hoskins: 2025

 Hoskins started the 2025 season slowly, but nearing the end of May he was on a multi-dozen game hot streak.
 That culminated in a rarely achieved .300/.402/.500 slash line.
 Hoskins credited this improvement to a mechanical change he made while batting, where he strode forward earlier before swinging.

 However, Hoskins' June was far less successful.
 In July, Hoskins suffered a Grade 2 thumb sprain when tagging out Eric Wagaman.
 He was put on the 15-day injured list, and Andrew Vaughn was called up to take his place.
 The estimated recovery time was four to eight weeks.
 He made 90 total appearances for the Brewers during the regular season, slashing .237/.332/.416 with 12 home runs and 43 RBI.
 On November 4, 2025, the Brewers declined their side of a mutual option on Hoskins and made him a free agent.

+Cleveland Guardians

+On February 22, 2026, Hoskins signed a minor league contract with the Cleveland Guardians.
+On March 25, the Guardians selected Hoskins' contract after he made the team's Opening Day roster.

 Personal life

 Hoskins married his longtime girlfriend, Jayme Bermudez, on November 9, 2019.
 Phillies teammate Scott Kingery served as one of the groomsmen.
 The couple raised over $1 million for the Muscular Dystrophy Association while he played in Philadelphia.